CONSTITUTION AND BYLAWS

 Section 1.
 Number of Officers

-Officers of the organization shall be: President, Vice President, Secretary, Treasurer, Membership Chair, and Three Executive Board Members at Large.
+Officers of the organization shall be: President, Vice President, Secretary, Treasurer, Membership Chair, and up to Five Executive Board Members at Large.
 President and Vice President are elected annually and may not serve for more than two consecutive years.
 Secretary and Treasurer are elected to two year terms, Secretary on the odd years, and Treasurer on the even years, they each may be elected to more than one term if they desire.
-Membership Chair and the Three Executive Board Members at Large are elected annually with no limit on the number of terms.
+Membership Chair and up to five Executive Board Members at Large are elected annually with no limit on the number of terms.

 Section 2.
 Election of Officers